anomaly/prestans-docs/source/framework_design.rst

 Each API request uses the following standard HTTP headers to negotiate the content type of the request and response payload:

-* ``Accept`` - which tells the server formats that the client is willing to format, prestans compares this to what the current API support, or sends back an error message using the default serializer.
+* ``Accept`` - which tells the server formats that the client is willing to format, Prestans compares this to what the current API support, or sends back an error message using the default serializer.
 * ``Content-Type`` - which tells the server what format the request body is; this is only relevant for certain HTTP Verbs.
-If the prestans API does not support the format it sends back an error message using the default serializer.
+If the Prestans API does not support the format it sends back an error message using the default serializer.

 .. note:: Prefixed URLs to separate content types is an *ugly* solution.
 If you are new to REST, we highly recommend watching `Michael Mahemoff <http://mahemoff.com>`_'s `Web Directions Code 2013 <http://code13.webdirections.org>`_ presentation on REST, `What every developer should know about REST <https://www.youtube.com/watch?v=2yAQ-yLq5eI>`_.